 The Opioid Risk Tool was administered and determined that the patient is at low risk for opioid abuse.
 She signed a written opioid treatment agreement that outlines the conditions of opioid therapy.
 The state prescription drug monitoring program was queried and showed no suspicious activity.

 The patient is prescribed hydrocodone/acetaminophen 5 mg/500 mg; two tablets every six hours as needed (56 tablets) for 1 week.

-Five days later, she calls for an early refill and reports that the medication is not helping her pain and she just lies around all day.
+Five days later, she calls for an early refill and reports that the medication is not helping her pain, and she just lies around all day.

 She comes back into the office for re-evaluation and reports she needed to take more pain medication than prescribed.
 It was reviewed with the patient that she violated the opioid agreement.
-A urine sample was obtained that showed no illicit substances or medications that would not be expected in the urine.
+A urine sample showed no illicit substances or medications that would not be expected in the urine.
 The prescription drug monitoring program did not show that she got any other prescriptions in the interim.

 She was referred to a psychiatrist and a pain specialist.
 She was agreeable to both.
-She was able to get into the psychiatrist within one week, but the pain specialist appointment was three weeks out.
+She was able to get into the psychiatrist within one week, but the specialist pain appointment was three weeks out.
 The patient saw the psychiatrist, and he diagnosed the patient with depression and started her on duloxetine (which may also help with pain).
 The psychiatrist was unable to make an assessment related to opioid abuse.